A Detailed Guide to Choosing Your Perfect Gold Engagement Ring

 White Gold

 White gold offers a sleek, modern look, achieved by alloying gold with palladium or nickel and plating it with rhodium for a bright, silvery finish.
 Its neutral tone pairs well with nearly all gemstones, especially diamonds, enhancing their brilliance.
-White gold requires rhodium re-plating every few years to maintain its colour but remains a favourite for its versatility and affordability compared to platinum.
+White gold requires rhodium re-plating every few years to maintain its colour so in the long run may cost you more than platinum.

 Explore White Gold Rings